-- The notes to the balance sheet include information on the exposure of derivative contracts and lent securities.
-In the event that a derivative transaction takes place via a CCP, the counterparty risk will transfer to this central counterparty.
-If applicable, this is also explained. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.
+- Investments in listed securities are held by The Bank of New York Mellon, which serves as the custodian. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.